 Where else to taste the best carrot cake in Singapore, right?
 Chey Sua is now spearheaded by a pair of sisters, who have since taken over their parents’ business more than 20 years ago.
 The unique selling points of their carrot cake are that it’s cooked traditionally and the recipe is homemade, so you can probably understand why Chey Sua’s carrot cake is very special now.

-Alliance Seafod dishes up all kinds of deliciousness in the form of sea creatures, mixing local flavours with the little critters.
+Alliance Seafood dishes up all kinds of deliciousness in the form of sea creatures, mixing local flavors with the little critters.
 The Grilled Sting Ray is a must.
-It’s not everyday you get to eat sting rays, after all — and it’s grilled to perfection, to boot!
+It’s not every day you get to eat stingrays, after all — and it’s grilled to perfection, to boot!
 There’s also the national chili crab, which is made via a recipe perfected by the chefs themselves.
 Alliance Seafood is definitely the ideal haven for seafood lovers.

 Singapore’s most famous rojak stall is here!
 The rojak is stuffed with the ingredients we all love, covering you tiao, lettuces, pineapples, cucumbers, guavas and did we mention jellyfish?
 Yeah, jellyfish.
 For an extra dollar, you can even have a century egg thrown into the mix.
-The flavour is also greatly contributed by the presence of prawn paste, tamarind and sugar.
+The flavor is also greatly contributed to the presence of prawn paste, tamarind, and sugar.
 Rojak lovers must not miss out on this!

 The name says it all.
 Rice dumplings take on stardom at Hoo Kee.
-Unwrap the dumplings and the presentation may not marvel you just yet, because the surprise is heavily reliant on the flavour.
-The glutinous rice is marinated well and its combination with ingredients like pork and chestnuts will cause an explosion of flavours inside your mouth.
+Unwrap the dumplings and the presentation may not marvel you just yet because the surprise is heavily reliant on the flavor.
+The glutinous rice is marinated well and its combination with ingredients like pork and chestnuts will cause an explosion of flavors inside your mouth.
 Mid-Autumn Festival is in three months; why not get your rice dumplings from Hoo Kee this year?

 Boneless chicken rice is always the best.
 It saves us the time and effort needed to chew the meat off bones.
 (Hey, don’t think we’re lazy now — sometimes we just have those days, ok!)
 The chef had previously worked at a prestigious hotel, so you know you’re going to be entitled to some diamonds us.
 The succulence of the meat is worth a thousand praises and the chili is just as commendable — not too spicy but powerful enough to liven up the meal.